 My babies appreciate me letting them know because my letdown is pretty forceful and it gave them time to get ready for it or let go if they were full.

 They say that the nausea is supposed to go away after the first couple of months.
-Mine did get better over time, but never went away completely.
+Mine did get better over time, but never went away completely until I was done breastfeeding.

 Let down makes you poop.
 I was yanking my boob out of my baby’s mouth and RUNNING to the bathroom to go #2 when my letdown would happen.